 Kevin F. Warren has been serving as a member of our Board of Directors since September 2012.
-Mr. Warren has served as a senior officer for the Minnesota Vikings since 2005 and currently serves as the Vice President of Legal Affairs & Chief Administrative Officer for the Vikings, with responsibility for various day-to-day business, operational and administrative issues, legal affairs, strategic planning, human resources, and special projects, while also serving as a member of the Vikings' internal stadium development deal team.
-Prior to joining the Vikings, from 2003 to 2005, Mr. Warren worked with the international law firm of Greenberg Traurig, which included working with the Wilf ownership group during its acquisition of the Vikings.
+Mr. Warren has served as a senior officer for the Minnesota Vikings, a National Football League franchise, since 2005 and currently serves as the club's Chief Operating Officer, with responsibility for day-to-day business operations.
+Prior to joining the Vikings, from 2003 to 2005, Mr. Warren worked with the international law firm of Greenberg

+Traurig, which included working with the Wilf ownership group during its acquisition of the Vikings.
 From 2001 to 2003, Mr. Warren served as Senior Vice President of Business Operations & General Counsel for the Detroit Lions.
 Prior to that time, Mr. Warren worked with the St. Louis Rams, as Vice President of Football Administration in 2001 and as Vice President of Player Programs & Football Legal Counsel from 1997 to 2000.
-Mr. Warren earned his bachelor's degree in business administration from Grand Canyon University and, in March 2012, was inducted into the Canyon University Athletics Hall of Fame.
+Mr. Warren earned his bachelor's degree in business administration from Grand Canyon University and, in March 2012, was inducted into the Grand Canyon University Athletics Hall of Fame.
 Mr. Warren also earned his master's degree in business administration from Arizona State University, and his Juris Doctorate degree from the University of Notre Dame School of Law.
 We believe Mr. Warren's extensive experience with legal, financial and marketing expertise provides a tremendous resource to our Board of Directors and management team, particularly in the areas of operations, finance and corporate governance.

-Sara R. Dial has been appointed to our Board of Directors effective March 25, 2013.
+Sara R. Dial has been serving as a member of our Board of Directors since March 2013.
 Ms. Dial was previously a member of the board of trustees at Seattle Pacific University.
 Ms. Dial has served as President and CEO of Sara Dial & Associates, an economic development consulting firm specializing in site selection and government relations since 1996.
-She has recently led high profile economic development initiatives in Arizona including the creation and implementation of a multi-jurisdictional urban revitalization model, the "Discovery Triangle" and the restructuring of Arizona's statewide economic development organization under Governor Janice Brewer, resulting in the creation of the agency now known as the Arizona Commerce Authority.
+She has led high profile economic development initiatives in Arizona including the creation and implementation of an urban revitalization model, the "Discovery Triangle" and the restructuring of Arizona's statewide economic development organization under Governor Brewer, resulting in the creation of the agency now known as the Arizona Commerce Authority.
 From 2002 through 2003, Ms. Dial also served as the Chief Executive of Social Venture Partners Arizona, a philanthropic foundation using a venture capital approach to giving.
 In 2004, Ms. Dial was elected as Chairman of the Board of Social Venture Partners Arizona.
-In 1993, the Arizona State Senate unanimously confirmed Ms. Dial as director of the Arizona Department of Commerce.
-From 1991-1993, Ms. Dial was the finance director at the Arizona Department of Commerce.
+From 1993 to 1996, Ms. Dial served as the director of the Arizona Department of Commerce, having previously served as the finance director from 1991 to 1993.
 Prior to her work in the public sector, Ms. Dial worked in the investment banking industry at Rauscher Pierces Refsnes, Boettcher and Company and Kemper Securities Group, focusing on municipal finance.
+Currently, Ms. Dial is a director for Mobile Mini, Inc., a publicly traded provider of portable storage solutions, and she also sits on the local and national advisory boards of BBVA Compass Bank.
 Ms. Dial is a graduate of Stanford University with a Bachelor of Arts degree in international relations.
 We believe Ms. Dial's extensive experience with government, higher education and economic development expertise provides a tremendous resource to our Board of Directors and management team, particularly in the areas of government relations, finance and corporate governance.